qgreg/tournament/README.md

   * Count players.
   * Clear players.
   * Clear matches.
   * SQL file to DROP table and database for testing purposes.
+  * Will not repeat matches in tournaments.

 Dependencies